Keyword cannibalization is an SEO concept people don’t often think about. Some SEO specialists claim it doesn’t exist.

 Once you have identified the strongest of the pages cannibalizing—consider inbound links pointing to the pages, organic visibility across other terms, and historic traffic as signals to help make your decision—remove the others and 301 redirect their URLs to the strongest page.

 This is usually the simplest way to fix cannibalization issues.

-Use this approach with caution.
+Use the noindex approach with caution.

 Noindex (alone) & robots.txt disallow (in general) are not clear signs for canonicalization.
-Just having a noindex on a page doesn’t tell us that you want to have it combined with something else, and that signals should be forwarded.
+Just having a noindex on a page doesn’t tell us that you want to have it combined with something else and that signals should be forwarded.